yugabyte/yugabyte-db/architecture/design/multi-region-2DC-deployment.md

 ### Step 4.
 Periodically checkpoint progress

-The sink cluster nodes will periodically write a *checkpoint* consisting of the last successfully applied operation id along with the source tablet information into its `system.replication` table.
+The sink cluster nodes will periodically write a *checkpoint* consisting of the last successfully applied operation id along with the source tablet information into its `system.cdc_state` table.
 This allows the replication to continue from this point onwards.

 # Transactional Guarantees